cubefs/inodedb/README.md

-# inodedb
+# inoder

-the next-gen metadata subsystem
+the next-gen metadata system of CubeFS